Online Resources & Scholarships for Surgical Tech Students

 National Board of Surgical Technology and Surgical Assisting (NBSTSA)

 The NBSTSA supports surgical techs through scholarships, career services, and professional development.
-It additionally offers web portals for verifying and renewing credentials and has an app designed for certification prep and exam study.
+It additionally offers web portals for verifying and renewing credentials and an app designed for certification prep and exam study.

 Surgical and Central Services Technician Career Network